* This is the Consumer Version. *

 Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the eyes.
-Less commonly, other bacteria, such as Ureaplasma and mycoplasmas, cause infections of the urethra.
+These bacteria can also infect the membranes that cover the whites of the eyes (conjunctiva) and the throat.
+Other bacteria, such as Ureaplasma and Mycoplasma, can also cause infections of the urethra.

 Symptoms include a discharge from the penis or vagina and painful or more frequent urination.

 If unnoticed or untreated in women, these infections can result in infertility, miscarriage, and an increased risk of a mislocated pregnancy.